gulyaeve/itt_tlg_zvonkobot/README.md

 # itt_tlg_zvonkobot
- Solve for task chat-bot case from itteachers 2021 contest.
+ Solve for chat-bot case from itteachers 2021 contest.